Does This Mean LeBron James Is Ditching Cleveland For The Lakers?

 It’s no secret LeBron doesn’t like Cavs owner Dan Gilbert.
 The frugal billionaire wouldn’t re-sign the team’s GM last month with a competitive offer.
 So he jetted.
 Soon after, LeBron started sending out cryptic tweets before rumors started swirling that he was telling other NBA stars to stay away from the team, which also may explain why the Cavs didn’t land Paul George or Jimmy Butler.

 For a team that’s made three straight NBA Finals, it all appears to be unraveling fast in Cleveland.
-It’s looking more likely by the day that LeBron will be leaving Cleveland for a second time after his contract expires following the 2018-19 season.
+It’s looking more likely by the day that LeBron will be leaving Cleveland for a second time after his contract expires following next season.
 If you’re a Cavs fan wondering if you should be freaking out?
 You should be freaking out.

 Especially considering LeBron skipped the Espys Wednesday night to watch Lakers rookie phenom Lonzo Ball in a Summer League game.